Dmistep/test-blog/categories.md

 permalink: /categories/
 ---
 <ul>
-{% for categories in site.categories %}
+{% for categories in post.categories %}
   <li><a href="{{ categories.url }}">{{ categories.categories }}</a></li>
 {% endfor %}
 </ul>